bsdpot/pot-book/docs/Network.md

 ## Network configuration: inherit
 This network configuration means that the jail will use the same network stack of the hosting machine: the same IP address, the same network configuration.
-The `inherit` network type is the default one, but it can be explicitely selected during the creation, with the command:
+The `inherit` network type is the default one, but it can be explicitly selected during the creation, with the command:
 ```console
 # pot create -p mypot -t single -b 11.3 -N inherit
 ```

-The `inherit` network configuration will inherit both IPv4 and IPv6 accessability, whatever is available in the host machine.
+The `inherit` network configuration will inherit both IPv4 and IPv6 accessibility, whatever is available in the host machine.

 This network type works pretty well when your `pot` doesn't provide/export any network services, but it uses the network's host as client, like a `pot` created to build applications.